zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Let us calculate the quantities typically used to characterize light scattering by a group of gas molecules.
 For simplicity, we shall assume that we are dealing with a single type of molecule; that way, averaging over shapes, sizes, and compositions of different kinds of molecules can be avoided.
 Thus, all that is left is to evaluate the contribution of molecules in various orientations \[[2](#references) (ch.
 18), [4](#references) (ch.
 6.5)\].

-Unless the entire group is placed into a uniform and parallel electromagnetic field, the orientations of the individual molecules are likely to follow a uniform distribution described by the probability density function
+Unless the entire group is placed into a uniform and parallel electromagnetic field, the orientations of the molecules are likely to follow a uniform distribution described by the probability density function

 $$ \tag{21.32}
 	p(\psi)